brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-that each propose a more or less complicated mechanism for working around the method’s biggest quirk: the fact that ``__init__()`` always gets called on the return value, whether the object that’s been returned is new or not.
+that each propose a more or less complicated mechanism for working around the method’s biggest quirk: the fact that ``__init__()`` always gets called on the return value, whether the object that’s being returned is new or not.
 To make my own example simple,
 I will simply not define an ``__init__()`` method and thus avoid having to work around it: